 Katie is completely flexible and can design any type of presentation to meet your needs.
 Whether you have a group of 5 or 3000, Katie can design a series of professional development sessions that meet your needs.
 Below are a sampling of descriptions for sessions Katie have presented in the past, but she is happy to design a new session just for you.

 - In-person UDL presentation, tailored to specific outcomes of your organization.

 - Online Graduate Course for long-term facilitator training: A 12-week online coaching experience, using Canvas, to train teacher leaders in how to lead the UDL initiative at the district level.
-This course is eligible for 3 graduate credits through Fitchburg State University.
+This course is eligible for 3 graduate credits.
 The course includes training of UDL theory and practice, leadership principles, and provides numerous opportunities to create universally designed presentations, book club guides, PLC protocols, staff meeting activities, and norms to scale and optimize UDL in the district.